mrjacobbloom/sb3-theme/README.md

 ## Properties

 * `newBlocks` - an array of blocks that have been added in the last onChange event.
-Note that this includes inputs.
+Note that this may include inputs under certain circumstances.
 * `horizontal` - true if you're in horizontal mode.
 This only updates with onChange, you can't access it immediately.
 * `css` - a `<style>` element that I've created just for you.
 Do what you wish with it.
 Or don't.
 It won't mind.
 * `svg` - the `<svg>` element in which the editor is housed.